-Identity providers, such as ADFS, will not display helpful error information on the login screen because that could compromise security.
-Check the event log of the identity provider to get details about the cause of an error.
+Identity providers, such as ADFS, will not display helpful error information on the login screen since that could compromise security.
+Check the event log of the identity provider to get more details about the cause of an error.

 The most common cause is that WtRealm in the code above does not exactly match the value entered as "Relying party identifiers" in the identity provider.
 Be aware that the value of the WtRealm is just an identifier and does not have to be the URL to the site.
 The URL that the identity provider posts back the claims to is in most cases another setting defined in the identity provider.

-Both servers should be using SSL to the protect the communication for dev/test purposes.
-You can use self-signed certificates on both the web server and identity server.
-The web server must trust the certificate of the SSL connection to the identity server to access the metadata document defined in the code, when using self-signed certificates you can add the root certificate to the web server.
+Both servers should be using SSL to the protect the communication, for dev/test purposes it is possible to use self-signed certificates on both the web server and identity server.
+The web server must trust the certificate of the SSL connection to the identity server to be able to access the meta data document defined in the code, when using self-signed certificates you can add the root certificate to the web server.

-Alloy templates use Forms Authentication in the Login/Logout link at the bottom the layout, to provide federated authentication change the Login link to send a 401 Access Denied, which triggers the WS Federation middleware.
-For Logout, use either /Util/Logout.aspx, which is remapped in the previous example, or call the same Signout method in the templates.
+Alloy templates use Forms Authentication in the Login/Logout link at the bottom the layout, to provide federated authentication change the Login link to send a "401 Access Denied" which will trigger the WS Federation middleware, for Logout use either "/Util/Logout.aspx" which is remapped in the example above or call the same Signout-method in the templates.

-If the project previously did not have an Owin startup class and optimizeCompilations was enabled, then sometimes the new code is not executed, the result is that you get a 401.2 Access Denied message instead of the redirect to the identity provider.
+If the project previously did not have an Owin startup class and optimizeCompilations was enabled then sometimes the new code is never executed, the result is that you get a 401.2 Access Denied instead of the redirect to the identity provider.
 Temporarily set optimizeCompilations in web.config to false to clear the cache.

-When the identity provider does not send the required role claims, you will not get access to edit mode.
-You could configure the identity provider to send the CmsAdmins role claim for a specific group of users.
+When the identity provider does not send the required role claims you will not get access to edit mode.
+You could for example configure the identity provider to send the CmsAdmins role claim for a specific group of users.

-You can view warning messages reported by Owin Security by adding the following configuration to web.config.
-These warning messages may contain information about errors in the WS-Federation communication protocol.
+It is possible to view warning messages reported by Owin Security by adding this configuration to web.config.
+These warning messages could contain information about errors in the WS-Federation communication protocol.